 Learn to Sea Kayak

-This Learn to sea kayak course is approx 3 hours and gives you the basics of the sport of sea kayaking.
+This Learn to sea kayak course is 3 hours and gives you the basics of the sport of sea kayaking.

 During the lesson you will learn about:

 - kayak equipment

 - maneuvering your kayak (forward, reverse, side ways, turning and steering)

 The aim of this course is to give you a good foundation in the knowledge and skills essential for safe and enjoyable paddling.